yakkl/yakkl.com/hugo/content/privacy.md

 If you opt-in to receive marketing communications from us, we will keep you up to date on our products and services.
 You may withdraw your consent to receiving marketing communications from us at any time by following the opt-out instructions in each communication, or by contacting us at the email address below in Section 10.

-### 3.3 Website Visitors
+### 3.3 Site Visitors

-As you visit or browse the Website, we collect information about the device and browser you use, your network connection, your IP address, and information about the cookies installed on your device.
+As you visit or browse the Site, we collect information about the device and browser you use, your network connection, your IP address, and information about the cookies installed on your device.
 This information is logged to help diagnose technical problems for analytics and for quality control purposes.
-We also collect Personal Information submitted by any visitor to our Website through messaging features we make available on our Website and use such information for the purpose of responding to your requests.
+We also collect Personal Information submitted by any visitor to our Site through messaging features we make available on our Site and use such information for the purpose of responding to your requests.

 ### 3.4 Cookies

 A cookie is a small amount of data, which may include a unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
-We assign a different cookie to each device that accesses our Website.
+We assign a different cookie to each device that accesses our Site.

 Cookies are required for End Users to log in to Platform accounts.
 We use cookies to recognize devices and provide a personalized experience on our Platform.
 In particular, Yakkl.com uses session cookies containing encrypted information to allow the system to uniquely identify you while you are logged in, which is linked to account User Information.
 This information allows Yakkl.com to process your online transactions and requests.
 Session cookies help us make sure you are who you say you are after you’ve logged in and are required in order to use the Platform.

-On the Website, we have cookies that are used to track potential customers through the site.
+On the Site, we have cookies that are used to track potential customers through the site.
 These cookies are used to target email campaigns, track users across Intercom chat sessions.
 Yakkl.com uses the following service providers to administer cookies: Mixpanel, Google Analytics, and Intercom.
-If you disable cookies, you may not be able to take advantage of all the features of the Website and/or Platform.
-We do not link any of the information we use in cookies to any personally identifiable information submitted by you when you are on the Website.
+If you disable cookies, you may not be able to take advantage of all the features of the Site and/or Platform.
+We do not link any of the information we use in cookies to any personally identifiable information submitted by you when you are on the Site.

 ## 4. Storage Location and Transfer of Personal Information